ryandrewjohnson/react-localize-docs/source/index.html.md

 }
 ```

-With [Translate](/#translate-2) you can include an inline translation for the defualt langauge by passing it
+With [Translate](/#translate-2) you can include an inline translation for the default language by passing
 as `children` to the component.

 When you pass an inline translation to `Translate` it will be added to your translation data under the corresponding `id`
 for the default language.
-If the default langauge's translation for that `id` already exists it will be overriden
+If the default language's translation for that `id` already exists it will be overriden
 with the inline translation.

 If you don't want existing translation data overriden you can set `Translate`'s [ignoreTranslateChildren](/#translate-2) option to `true`.
 When set to `true` the existing translation data will always be rendered, and the inline translation will be ignored.

 ## Dynamic translations